Lennox AC Error Codes: Diagnosis Guide

 Where to Find Lennox AC Error Codes

 On standard Lennox split-system air conditioners, the control board is located inside the outdoor condenser unit.
 A blinking LED indicates a fault code.
+Count the blinks carefully — the pattern repeats with a pause between sequences.
 On iComfort-enabled systems (XC20, XC21, XC25), fault codes appear on the iComfort S30 or E30 thermostat screen and are logged with timestamps.
 You can access fault history on the thermostat under Settings > Diagnostics.

 Common Lennox AC Error Codes